davemacdo/Composition-Curriculum/Composition Forum Guide.md

 ## Program Submission

-**Four weeks before** the date of the Composition Forum, please submit the following information to Dr. MacDonald by [email](mailto:David.MacDonald@ucf.edu).
+**Four weeks before** the date of the Composition Forum, please submit the following information to Dr. MacDonald.
+A link to a submission form will be sent via email.

 * Your name
 * Title of your work
 * Instrumentation
 * Approximate duration
 * Performers' names
+* Program note

-**Two weeks before** the date of the Composition Forum, please submit a rehearsal recording[^recording] of your piece to Dr. MacDonald via Dropbox or Google Drive.
+**Two weeks before** the date of the Composition Forum, please submit a rehearsal recording[^recording] of your piece to Dr. MacDonald.
 It doesn't have to be fancy.
 A recording from your phone is fine. *Failure to submit this recording will result in your piece being pulled from the program.*

 ## Working With Performers